mattwhitfield/Unitverse/README.md

 # Documentation 📖

-The best way to view the documentation is to visit visit the [documentation on GitHub pages](https://mattwhitfield.github.io/Unitverse/).
+The best way to view the documentation is to visit the [documentation on GitHub pages](https://mattwhitfield.github.io/Unitverse/).
 Alternatively, you can view the documentation direct from the repository using the links to sections below.

 ## Documentation Sections